But that’s high for this former English teacher now a blogging stay-at-home mom.

 Take your second bundle, and layer it slightly over the first bundle.
 Try to criss-cross so that the tail end of the second bundle covers the wire and woody stems of the first bundle.

 Moving up an inch is a rough estimate.
-You definitely don’t want a sparse wreath so your artistic judgment is essential!
+You don’t want a sparse wreath so your artistic judgment is essential!
 I barely left 1/2 inch because I didn’t want any gaps.
 Unsightly!

 See how it’s starting to form?